davidrzs/Runge-Kutta-ODE-Solver/demo/README.md

 ### Compile the File

 Having installed the prerequisites for Matplotlib-Cpp we can now compile our `demo.cpp` file using `g++ -I /usr/include/eigen3 -I /usr/include/python2.7  demo/demo.cpp -lpython2.7`.
 This of course assumes that you have an Eigen3 installation at `/usr/include/eigen3 `.
+Alternatively, if you have cloned the whole project, you can run `make demo` and let `Make` compile the demo for you.